“ I'm too lazy to exercise”, “I want to sleep more”, “I'll do it tomorrow”… Thoughts like these are a danger to your healthy habits.

 - Have adequate personal hygiene (including oral hygiene).

-- Maintain an optimal pattern and quality of sleep.
+- Maintain optimal sleep pattern and quality.

 - Doing physical activity.